AlgoSkyNet/IBridgePy_Main_Repo/README.md

 # IBridgePy

-You will welcome to join the IBridgePy community at tradingwithIB.com At the community, we talk about how to use IBridgePy to run algo trading strategies.
+You are welcome to join the IBridgePy community at tradingwithIB.com At the community, we talk about how to use IBridgePy to run algo trading strategies.

 -----------------------------------------------------